 Newcastle Island is a little haven from Nanaimo’s city bustle.
-Located just along the water from the downtown area, it is remarkable that somewhere so tranquil exists so close to all of the ferry and city traffic.
+Located just across the water from the downtown area, it is remarkable that somewhere so tranquil exists so close to all of the ferry and city traffic.

 With gravel beaches, beautiful views and some great walking/biking trails, Newcastle Island (also known as Saysutshun) makes for a relaxing yet adventurous day trip from Vancouver Island.